svamintgit/SVAM_SnowFlow/README.md

 Each function has error handling for scenarios such as invalid environments or database errors to ensure smooth execution.

-Here’s a markdown section that explains the authentication methods Bobsled supports, including the steps for RSA key-pair authentication:

 ## Authentication Methods

 Bobsled supports two authentication methods for connecting to Snowflake: